JochenFM/art_prints_ms4/README.md

 - Email contact form on index.html is adjusted from [this example](http://reusableforms.com/d/e1/bootstrap-contact-form-send-email) at Reusable Forms

 - Footer with three-column layout is adjusted from [Ordinary Coders](https://www.ordinarycoders.com/blog/article/bootstrap-footers)

+- Stackoverflow has been important, such as [How do I display my products by certain category](https://stackoverflow.com/questions/65017961/how-do-i-display-my-products-by-certain-category) for display of new_arrivals-products on index.html, but no code was taken from it.

 - In terms of layout and style, as well as the overall business idea, the following live websites were an inspiration:
   - [Galerie 123](https://www.galerie123.com/en/)